-Assessment of human activities in the OSPAR Maritime Area derives from the requirements of Annex V to the 1992 OSPAR Convention, from the strategy adopted for its implementation (the Biodiversity and Ecosystems Strategy), and from the JAMP Strategy.
-A Background Document on Construction or Placement of Installations and Structures in the OSPAR Area (excluding those for oil and gas and for wind energy) was published by OSPAR in 2003 (OSPAR, 2003), based on information received from the following Contracting Parties:
+The assessment of human activities in the OSPAR maritime area derives from the requirements of Annex V to the 1992 OSPAR Convention and the strategy adopted for its implementation.
+At the 2001 meeting of the Biodiversity Committee, the UK agreed to prepare a preliminary background document on the 'Construction or Placement of Installations and Structures in the OSPAR Area (excluding those for oil and gas and for wind energy)' on the basis of answers received from Contracting Parties to a questionnaire to be circulated.
+This is Product 14 of the 2002/2003 Work Programme of the Biodiversity Committee (Annex 14 to the OSPAR 2002 Summary Record).